Today let me show you how to make herb-infused vinegar for cleaning.

 However, there is one downside to vinegar, and it’s quite a biggie.
 Vinegar smells of, well, vinegar.
 Which isn’t entirely ideal sometimes, and isn’t to everyone’s taste.
 Particularly if you are using it in a small space.

 I quite often use a vinegar spray to clean my kitchen, but I don’t want it smell like I’ve been eating fish and chips.

-In this instance I turn to essential oils to fragrance my vinegar.
-Or, when I’m feeling super thrifty, I turn to kitchen scraps and herbs picked straight from my garden.
-Infusing the vinegar with citrus peelings and my favourite botanicals creates a fresh scent that’s light on the pocket.
+In this instance, I turn to essential oils to fragrance my vinegar.
+Or, when I’m feeling super thrifty, I turn to kitchen scraps and herbs picked straight from my garden to make infused vinegar for cleaning.
+You see, infusing the vinegar with citrus peelings and my favourite botanicals creates a fresh scent that’s light on the pocket.

 - 500 ml white vinegar.
 Never malt, white wine vinegar, rice vinegar or any other variety: just white.
 Here’s where I buy my vinegar for cleaning in bulk, cheaply.